ucsb-cs56/w20/_labWIP/proj01.md

        * In this one, delete all of the methods except the ones for the `/` and `/login` endpoints.
     * The second one should be called `src/main/java/hello/controllers/EarthquakesControlller.java`.
        * In this one, delete all of the methods except the ones for the `/earthquakes/search` and `/earthquakes/results` endpoints.
+    * Then, delete the old `src/main/java/hello/WebController.java`, since all of its code is now in the other two controllers.

     This may break some of your existing code, but you'll be able to figure out how to fix it.
     * Your controllers were in the package `hello`.
     * Now they are in the package `hello.controllers`